-- Several significant bottlenecks on I-10: eastbound and westbound merge/diverge with I-215, eastbound merge with SR-210, eastbound upgrade in Yucaipa, and I-10/SR-60 junction. - Significant and growing congestion in both directions at the I-215/SR-60 junction in Riverside and I-10/SR-60 junction in Beaumont due to population and housing increases. - Multiple congested interchanges: I-10/SR-79 interchange in Beaumont and interchanges on I-10 at Mountain View Avenue, California Street, Alabama Street, and University Avenue. - Ongoing congestion on SR-210 westbound north of I-10 and eastbound at Highland Avenue. - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Metrolink San Bernardino line and Riverside line are well-used, but capacity limitations limit substantial additional growth. - Cities with Metrolink stations would like to take advantage of those locations for transit-oriented development (TOD), but parcel assembly/development costs are high and train frequencies are not always conducive to the mid-day and bi-directional mobility needed to support TOD type uses.
+- Several significant bottlenecks on I-10: eastbound and westbound merge/diverge with I-215, eastbound merge with SR-210, eastbound upgrade in Yucaipa, and I-10/SR-60 junction. - Significant and growing congestion in both directions at the I-215/SR-60 junction in Riverside and I-10/SR-60 junction in Beaumont due to population and housing increases. - Multiple congested interchanges: I-10/SR-79 interchange in Beaumont and interchanges on I-10 at Mountain View Avenue, California Street, Alabama Street, and University Avenue. - Ongoing congestion on SR-210 westbound north of I-10 and eastbound at Highland Avenue. - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Metrolink San Bernardino line and Riverside line are well-used, but capacity limitations limit substantial additional growth. - Cities with Metrolink stations would like to take advantage of those locations for transit-oriented development (TOD), but parcel assembly/development costs are high and train frequencies are not always conducive to the mid-day and bi-directional mobility needed to support TOD type uses. - Nationally significant freight corridor and large concentration of warehousing and logisitics center. - Metrolink OC/IE Line shares railtracks with BNSF and UP.
+Existing track capacity limits future growth in passenger rail capacity.

-- 1. Construct Redlands Passenger Rail Project from University of Redlands to downtown San Bernardino, including use of zero-emission multiple unit (ZEMU) trainsets. - 2.
-Implement managed lane systems on SR-60 from downtown Riverside to Moreno Valley and on I-10 from Redlands westerly. - 3.
-Make strategic operational improvements to and/or reconstruct interchanges on SR-60/Potrero Blvd, SR-60/Gilman Springs Road, and I-10 interchanges at SR-79, County Line Road, University Avenue, Alabama Street, and California Street. - 4.
-Implement I-10 Eastbound Truck Climbing Lane in Yuciapa, addressing one of the most serious freight bottlenecks in the Inland Empire. - 5.
-Invest in grade separation projects to improve goods movement efficiency and passenger rail movement. - 6.
-Accelerate truck fleet turnover for air quality improvement.
+- 1. Construct Redlands Passenger Rail Project from University of Redlands to downtown San Bernardino, including use of zero-emission multiple unit (ZEMU) trainsets. - Implement managed lane systems on SR-60 from downtown Riverside to Moreno Valley and on I10 from Redlands westerly. - Make strategic operational improvements to and/or reconstruct interchanges on SR-60/Potrero Blvd, SR-60/Gilman Springs Road, and I10 interchanges at SR-79, County Line Road, University Avenue, Alabama Street, and California Street. - 4.
+Implement I10 Eastbound Truck Climbing Lane in Yuciapa, addressing one of the most serious freight bottlenecks in the Inland Empire.

-- 7. Implement "Healthy Communities and Healthy Economies Toolkit for Goods Movement" (given continued warehouse/distribution development). - 8.
+- 5. Invest in grade separation projects to improve goods movement efficiency and passenger rail movement. - 6.
+Accelerate truck fleet turnover for air quality improvement. - 7.
+Implement "Healthy Communities and Healthy Economies Toolkit for Goods Movement" (given continued warehouse/distribution development). - 8.
 Build on substantial transit assets.
 Invest in Metrolink rail expansion for the IE/OC, San Bernardino, and Riverside lines as described in the SCRRA SCORE Program; construct accessibility improvements and station improvements to existing Metrolink stations. - 9.
-Explore policies and methods to increase work at home to decrease commute trips.
+Explore policies and methods to increase work at home to decrease commute trips. - 10.
+Invest in passenger rail to provide alternatives to driving.
+Connect desert communities with Los Angeles, Orange and the Inland Empire.
+Providing additional tracks to IE/OC and Perris Valley line to increase passenger rail service and reduce conflicts with freight trains.
+Invest in grade separation projects to reduce vehicular idling, and freer passage for emergency vehicles.